In this blog, we are going to deploy an appliance vCD installation and configuration which provides Elastic and secure virtual data centers (VDCs)

 Add-WindowsFeature “FS-NFS-Service”

 We are going to export a folder E:\vCloud as a shared NFS drive.
-This is the config and permissions on the windows folder
+This is the config and permissions on the windows folder, volume must have write permission for root

 With that being done, we are now ready for our vCD Deployment.